Suppliers, Customers and the Environment All Stand to Gain

 Homeowners are beginning to realize that home improvements such as insulation, solar reflective asphalt roof shingles, and more efficient windows and doors help the environment and can also lower their monthly utility bills — a powerful selling point today.
 And according to a National Association of Home Builders survey, many homeowners are willing to make the investment — 51 percent of them said they would invest $5,000 to $10,999 in their homes if energy costs could be reduced by roughly $1,000 a year.

 To meet the needs of an increasingly energy-conscious public and building industry, it is wise for building products suppliers to become more acquainted with the concept of energy efficiency and how it can benefit them as well.

 ENERGY EFFICIENCY AND PRODUCTS THAT ENHANCE IT

 There are many ways to make a home or building more energy efficient.
 Home and building owners can upgrade to ENERGY STAR® qualified appliances, caulk and seal leaks in the structure, and install ENERGY STAR qualified building products that place less demand on heating and cooling systems.
 In addition to doors and windows, three building components that effectively contribute to increased energy efficiency are insulation, insulated siding and solar reflective roofing.

 A well sealed and insulated home will be more comfortable, and create less work for the heating and cooling systems.
 Homeowners and building owners need to find out the recommended insulation thermal resistance level, or R-Value, their region and work to at least match that level.
 If an area of the home or building’s insulation doesn’t meet or exceed the DOE’s recommended R-Value, more insulation should be installed to raise the R-Value to the desired level.

-Building products suppliers should expect increased demand for a variety of insulation products, such as fiber glass batt and blow-in fiber glass insulation.
-In addition, a newer material — spray foam insulation — is also attracting attention for its excellent performance attributes.
+Building products suppliers should expect increased demand for a variety of insulation products, such as fiberglass batt and blow-in fiberglass insulation.